 Near Speakers’ Corner stands Marble Arch , one of the most impressive monuments in Hyde Park, although it is technically just outside the park, on a traffic island near its northernmost point.
 The arch was originally built in 1827 as a gateway to Buckingham Palace, but it was moved to its present location in 1851.
 The design by John Nash was based on the Arch of Constantine in Rome.
 The upper part of the arch was once in use as a tiny police station.
 To the west of the Marble arch, on another traffic island, is a series of fountains, installed here in 1961.

 Diana, Princess of Wales Memorial Fountain

-Just southwest of the Serpentine is a memorial installed in honor of princess Diana.
+Just south of the Serpentine is the Diana, Princess of Wales Memorial Fountain , a memorial installed in honor of princess Diana.
 The modern fountain, which more resembles an artificial stream rather than a fountain, was inaugurated in 2004 by Queen Elizabeth II.

 The memorial was designed by the American landscape architect Kathryn Gustafson, using computer modeling techniques.
 The circular fountain consists of 545 pieces of Cornish granite.
 Water flows from two sides at the top into a small pool at the bottom.

 Apsley House and Gate